Through Saturday, December 3, 2011 the Paley Center

 in Beverly Hills is hosting Debbie Reynolds: The Exhibit.
 An all-new collection of movie costumes and props

 , some of which will be up for auction.
 I trotted off to view the exhibit to see if it could compare to the stunning exhibit they had in the spring.
 Unfortunately, I can’t say it really did, but they did have some interesting garments all the same.
-Unfortunately, as no flash is allowed, my photos on my point and shoot are a little grainy and yellow, but I hope you get a feel of the garments.
+Unfortunately, as no flash is allowed, my photos on my point and shoot are a little grainy and yellow.
+I hope you get a feel of the garments.
 To see the details, you’ll just have to visit the Paley Center yourself.

 As part of the exhibit, some of the garments had a screen showing the film clip featuring the garment on display.
 It was interesting to see side by side comparisons of how the garment and the person wearing the garment looked compared to the actual garment itself.
-Sometimes I could barely recognize the garment.
+Sometimes I barely recognized the garment.

 Elizabeth Taylor dress from A Date with Judy, 1948

-Marilyn Monroe dress from Gentlemen Prefer Blondes, 1953
+Marilyn Monroe suit from Niagra, 1953

-Marilyn Monroe dress from Niagara, 1953
+Marilyn Monroe suit from Gentlemen Prefer Blondes, 1953

-These snapshots are just a glimpse at the collection, so do go see it in person if you are able.
+These snapshots offer just a glimpse at the collection, so do go see it in person if you are able.
 Tickets for adults are just $6.
 If you’re in the Los Angeles area, treat yourself to a little costume respite.